SMTG-Bham/easyunfold/docs/examples/example_nabis2.md

 :::{tip}
-If the _k_-points have been split into multiple calculations (e.g. hybrid DFT band structures), the `--procar` option should be passed multiple times to specify the path to each split `PROCAR` file (i.e.
+If the _k_-points have been split into multiple calculations (e.g. hybrid DFT band structures), the `--procar` option should be passed multiple times to specify the path to each split `PROCAR(.gz)` file (i.e.
 `--procar calc1/PROCAR --procar cal2/PROCAR ...`).
 :::